 Prior to the conflict that began in 2011, the population of Syria was estimated at about 23 million.
 The population is ethnically and religiously diverse.
 About 74% of Syrians are Sunni Muslim (including Arabs and Kurds).
 About 13% are Alawite and other Muslim groups, 3% Druze and about 10% Christian.
 Recognised churches include the Greek Orthodox Church, the Syriac Orthodox and Armenian Apostolic Churches, the Greek, Armenian, Chaldean, Roman, Maronite and Syriac Catholic Churches, the Syriac Church of the East, and the Presbyterian, Baptist, Alliance and Nazarene Churches.
 The massive displacement of Syrians within and outside Syria caused by the conflict has affected all religious communities.
-While Christians have been particularly affected in some areas (such as those under the control of extremist groups), overall there is little evidence that the displacement of Christians has been disproportionate compared with other communities.
+While Christians have been particularly affected in some areas (such as those which came under the control of extremist groups), overall there is little evidence that the displacement of Christians has been disproportionate compared with other communities.